apache/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

 The method for terminating a UDF.

 This method is called by the framework.
-For a worker, `beforeDestroy` will be called after the last record is processed.
-In the entire life cycle of the worker, `beforeDestroy` will only be called once.
+For a UDF instance, `beforeDestroy` will be called after the last record is processed.
+In the entire life cycle of the instance, `beforeDestroy` will only be called once.